wkon621/Machine-Learning/README.md

 # Movie-Revenue-Prediction

-Predicting movie revenue using Linear Regression, Random Forest, and Neural Network.
+Predicting movie revenue using Linear Regression, Random Forest, Gradient Boosting and Neural Network.

 Please find the dataset in the zip file